maximveksler/awesome-wwdc/README.md

  - First floor has a network CDN to download the new release

 # Events

+ - Mingle and talk to as many people as you can, all through the conference.

 ### Parallel Conferences
  - [AltConf](http://altconf.com/) – The original alternative to WWDC